JackGamesAR/portfolio/index.md

 ## Discord/Server Moderation:

 _One of the main things I like doing in Moderation for online communnities.
-Here are some examples of where I've been a moderator:_
+Here are some examples of where I've been a moderator/still am a moderator:_

 ### Wardy's Discord Server: